-Place marketing experts, ThinkingPlace, who have worked on major commissions to promote all three of the UK’s cities of culture, are leading the project to create a new narrative and place marketing strategy for Shrewsbury, on behalf of the Big Town Plan Partnership.
+Place marketing experts, ThinkingPlace, who have worked on major commissions to promote all three of the UK’s cities of culture, led a project to create our Place Story for Shrewsbury, on behalf of the Big Town Plan Partnership.

-The aim of the strategy is to drive inward investment, support business and help create jobs in Shrewsbury.
+The aim of the work is to help drive inward investment, support business and help create jobs in Shrewsbury.

-Businesses, residents and organisations are now being invited to give their views on the town’s strengths, to help form the basis of how Shrewsbury should be promoted regionally, nationally and internationally.
+Businesses, residents and organisations were invited to give their views on the town’s strengths, and this formed the basis of how Shrewsbury will be promoted regionally, nationally and internationally.

 Sarah Perry, director at ThinkingPlace, says Shrewsbury has huge potential to flourish by attracting more visitors and inward investment.